1-877-929-7245

 DAY7London’s royal side

-Returning to the hotel this evening, we have our final dinner in the hotel's steakhouse.
+Returning to the hotel this evening, we have our final dinner with prosecco in the hotel's steakhouse.
 Overnight London.

 Includes